Assessment of the ADA Response for a Wide Range of Biotherapeutics

 iii) a titration assay to determine a serological titer.

 Major challenges which have to be solved during ADA assay development are the availability of a suitable positive control, sensitivity, drug tolerance, matrix effects including pre-existing antibodies, and the determination of the assay cut point.
+To generate an appropriate positive control we recommend our preferred partner company BioGenes who have plenty of experience in generating suitable antibodies against almost any antigen.

 Clinical samples are analyzed by using all three assays of the approach whereas preclinical samples are typically only analyzed using the screening and confirmation assay.